enebular/docs/en/InfoMotion/InfoMotionTool.md

-eit create [graph name]  = Creates an InfoType with the [graph name] eit run [graph name]     = Runs [graph name] on localhost:3000 eit package [graph name] = Create a packge to upload on enebular eit help                 = help
+eit create [graph name]  = Creates an InfoType with the [graph name] eit run [graph name]     = Runs [graph name] on localhost:3000 eit package [graph name] = Creates a packge to upload on enebular eit help                 = help
 ```